jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 I’m also available to help out with any projects where you want to use Statamic.
 I’ve built a number of websites using it from small personal sites all the way up to a commercial magazine with millions of readers.
 Please [get in touch](mailto:jamiedumont@icloud.com) if you would like some help with your site.

-Alternatively, I’ll shortly be releasing some Statamic themes with this sort of functionality built in right from the start.
+Alternatively, I’ll shortly be releasing some Statamic themes with this sort of functionality already built in.
 If you’d be interested in hearing about these, then please subscribe to my newsletter below!